revton/intro-vue-js/README.md

 ],
 ```

-- Incluir método para alterar a imagen do produto no main.js
+- Incluir método para alterar a imagem do produto no main.js
 ```js
 updateProductImage(variantImage){
     this.image = variantImage